Voter Registration

 Temporary Address/Mailing Address

+Your residence determines the precinct and districts to which you belong and subsequently the ballot you will vote.
 To receive your ballot somewhere other than your residential address, indicate this on your voter record.
 For example, “snowbirds” or college students away from their county may need a temporary mailing address.

 Name Change